 Slopes at the South WGF Site are also about 1 to 2 percent.
 The erosion control measures identified for the North WGF Site would be applicable to the South WGF Site as well.
-There are small, isolated wetlands in and next to the South WGF Site; however, a 2021 field survey determined that they are hydrologically isolated and are non-jurisdictional WOTUS (XCEL Engineering, 2022).
+There are small, isolated wetlands in and next to the South WGF Site; however, these wetlands are hydrologically isolated and are non-jurisdictional WOTUS (XCEL Engineering, 2023).
 Selection of the South WGF Site would require a new roadway crossing Long Branch Creek, which is a jurisdictional WOTUS.
 Depending on how the roadway is designed, an application for a CWA Section 404 permit, as well as compensatory mitigation for impacts, may be required for construction of this roadway.
 Long Branch Creek would likely receive stormwater runoff from the South WGF Site.
-However, negative impacts on this impaired surface water would be reduced by erosion and sediment control measures that would be part of construction general permit requirements.
+However, negative impacts on this impaired surface water would be reduced by erosion and sediment control measures that would be part of construction land-disturbance permit requirements and associated construction SWPPPs for construction projects involving land disturbance greater than 1 acre.
 In addition, stormwater management features would prevent long-term impacts associated with operation of the WGF facility.

 The road crossing of Long Branch Creek would likely occur via a new culvert.
 As described for the Dyess AFB alternative, construction activities and culvert placement have the potential to cause erosion, siltation, sedimentation, and changes to stream flow characteristics.
 Culvert placement and associated construction activities would be reviewed by the base prior to installation.
 It is expected that erosion controls and other applicable BMPs would be identified during project planning, and that culvert design, installation, and maintenance would adhere to standard acceptable practices.
 With proper planning and installation, culvert placement would not significantly alter the flow or ecological functions of Long Branch Creek.
 The potential for road construction and operation to impact Long Branch Creek would be minimized by of erosion and sediment control measures specified in the Whiteman AFB SWPPP.
-In addition, because land disturbance associated with road construction would be greater than 1 acre, requirements in the construction general permit would be implemented.
+In addition, because land disturbance associated with road construction would be greater than 1 acre, requirements in the construction land-disturbance permit would be implemented.